Dear Turning the Tide Family,

 On Friday and Saturday Evening, our amazing drummers will be keeping the energies high at the fire in the ritual circle.
 Bring your own drums or other instruments and lend your energies to the rhythm.
 If you’re more of a dancer, the area around the fire circle makes for great grapevining.

 Sunday might be our last day of Tides, but it’s jam packed with activities.
-You are all invited to our community ritual – a Baby Blessing for our very first Turning the Tide baby!
+We’ll have our Faery Seership Breathwork workshop, and a panel discussion that will let you Get to Know EMLC!
 We’ll also be pulling tickets for our auction of Pagan Gifts.
 Be sure to purchase your auction tickets through the weekend!
 All proceeds of the auction are donated to EMLC to help us continue our philanthropic work in Florida.